What Size Battery Cable Do I Need?

 5. Go to the Wire Gauge Table

-• You can then use the cross-sectional area to compare to an AWG table by finding the closest size.
+• You can then use the cross-sectional area to look up the corresponding AWG size in an AWG table.

 Sizes for Common Battery Cables in mm: